-- Mobilizing people and resources to meet daily living requirements of families who do not qualify for government assistance.
+- Mobilize people and resources to meet the daily living requirements of families who do not qualify for government assistance.

-- Building online communities of support, called Care Communities, that provide a network of services and financial assistance for families with a critically-ill child.
+- Build online communities of support called Care Communities, that provide a network of services and financial assistance for families caring for their child or spouse battling cancer.

 Learn more about Our Services

-Here to Serve is dedicated to Silvio Quintas, Bryan Quintas, Phil Carlson and Paul Alindog who exhibited unimaginable courage, faith and dignity in their battles with cancer and are the inspiration for starting Here to Serve.
+Here to Serve is dedicated to Silvio Quintas, Bryan Quintas, Phil Carlson, and Paul Alindog who exhibited unimaginable courage, faith, and dignity in their battles with cancer and are the inspiration for starting Here to Serve.
 Bryan Quintas won his battle with cancer.
-Silvio, Phil and Paul are home with the Lord.
-Because of these valiant warriors, Here to Serve strives to make a difference in the lives of individuals, families and their caregivers in medical crisis.
+Silvio, Phil, and Paul are home with the Lord.
+Because of these valiant warriors, Here to Serve strives to make a difference in the lives of individuals, families, and their caregivers battling cancer.